Ka Pae Ranasingam: Reception

 M. Suganth of The Times of India gave the film a rating of 3 out of 5 stars and stated that "We understand that Ariyanachi's quest for justice is a long and weary one, but we wish director P Virumandi had found a way to narrate this take in a swifter fashion.
 But he goes for a long-winded approach and at almost three hours, the film is an exhausting watch."
 Karthik Kumar of Hindustan Times wrote that "By the time the film reaches the end and makes its point, as much as you want to laud the intent, you’re equally glad it’s over.
 The length is a major downer in what’s otherwise an important film".
 Ranjani Krishnakumar of Firstpost gave 4 out of 5 and stated "Ka Pae Ranasingam reminds us that resistance is an exhausting endeavour; they will not kill you, they will simply wear you down."
-Behindwoods gave the film 3 out of 5 and wrote "Despite the length and the melodramatic treatment, Ka Pae Ranasingam has its heart in the right place and highlights several issues at once with memorable performances from Aishwarya Rajesh and Vijay Sethupathi."
 Pradeep Kumar of The Hindu wrote "Despite its flaws, Ka Pae Ranasingam offers interesting commentary on State apathy.
 If you can gather enough patience to last its runtime in one sitting, and can also look past the shortcomings of its PPV host, Ka Pae Ranasingam can indeed be some experience."

 The Indian Express, chief editor Manoj Kumar R, gave 4 out of 5 stars and stated "Aishwarya Rajesh is a revelation.
 She displays hopelessness, powerlessness, vulnerability, grit and determination with ease and impressive conviction.
 Vijay Sethupathi, as usual, brings charm to his turn as a well-read and emotionally well-balanced youth leader."
 Baradwaj Rangan of Film Companion stated "The film isn’t perfect.
 It could have used more polish — not necessarily in the making, but in the writing, the way the scenes are rounded off or the way some characters are introduced.
 But after a very long time, I had the satisfaction of watching a movie that was about something and yet not in a hurry to offer closure."
 Ashameera Aiyyapan of The New Indian Express stated "When you watch the film, you can see the conflict in the narrative.
 Ka Pae Ranasingam is essentially Ariyanachi’s story but the film focuses more on establishing who Ransingam is."
 A critic from Sify gave the film 4 out of 5 and stated "Watch it for the brilliant Aishwarya and the emotionally charged message."
 Sowmya Rajendran of The News Minute gave 3.5 out of 5 and stated "Vijay Sethupathi is one of the leads but it is Aishwarya Rajesh who shoulders the film."

-A survey report from LetsOTT claimed that Ka Pae Ranasingam got more than 70,000 subscribers on opening day through Zee Plex.